craigjefferies/compass/README.md

 # Compass: Guidance and Direction for LLMs as a Teaching Assistant

-Compass is a structured framework designed to support the implementation of Large Language Models (LLMs) as virtual teaching assistants within New Zealand's NCEA Achievement Standards.
-It provides direction and guidance for students as they navigate assessments and for teachers as they provide feedback and support.
-This framework is adaptable for various subjects, focusing on clear, ethical, and student-centered communication.
+Compass is a framework that adapts Large Language Models (LLMs) as virtual teaching assistants within New Zealand's NCEA Achievement Standards.
+By blending structured guidelines and ethical principles, Compass helps students gain insight into assessment standards and empowers teachers with clear, constructive feedback tools.

 ---

-## Purpose
+## Navigation

-Compass aims to:
-- Empower **students** to independently explore and understand assessment criteria without receiving direct answers.
-- Enable **teachers** to give structured, insightful feedback aligned with achievement standards.
-- Ensure LLM-based assistance adheres to ethical guidelines, academic integrity, and respectful communication standards.
+- **[What and Why](#what-and-why)**: Overview of the purpose and objectives of Compass.
+- **[Philosophy](#philosophy)**: The guiding principles behind Compass.
+- **[Breaking Down the Problem](#breaking-down-the-problem)**: The core components of Compass, from general educational LLM support to assessment-specific clarifications.
+- **[Using Compass](#using-compass)**: Step-by-step guide for teachers and students.
+- **[Example Applications](#example-applications)**: Illustrative cases of Compass in action.
+- **[Contributions and Feedback](#contributions-and-feedback)**: How to contribute or provide feedback.

 ---

-## Framework Structure

-Compass is divided into key sections that guide LLM behavior:

-1. **Identity and Purpose**: Establishes the teaching assistant’s role, focusing on personalized support for students and professional collaboration with teachers.

-2. **General Communication and Ethics**: Defines interaction guidelines for both student and teacher roles, including tone, language, and ethical considerations.
-Instructs the LLM to avoid fabricating information and to seek clarification from the user if details are unclear, enhancing accuracy and reliability.

-3. **Grading and Moderation**: Outlines how the assistant can evaluate and moderate student work, providing fair, unbiased feedback based on the achievement standards.

-4. **Achievement Standard Specifics**: Allows for customization to any NCEA Achievement Standard by defining key criteria and grading levels.

-5. **Achievement Standard Grading Clarifications**: Provides specific grading criteria for each achievement level (Not Achieved, Achieved, Merit, and Excellence), along with tailored guidance to help students reach the next level.

-6. **Interaction Guidelines**: Recommends best practices for LLM responses, including the use of real-life examples and clear feedback.
+## What and Why

+Compass is designed to:
+- **Help students** explore assessment criteria independently, developing skills without direct answers.
+- **Support teachers** with tools for structured, standards-aligned feedback and moderation.
+- **Ensure ethical use of AI**, fostering respect, academic integrity, and alignment with NCEA standards across subjects.

+This framework provides a pathway for students and teachers to interact meaningfully with AI-powered guidance, promoting a balanced educational experience that remains rooted in genuine understanding and skill-building.

 ---

-## Key Features
+## Philosophy

-- **Adaptable Across Subjects**: Use Compass with any Achievement Standard by customizing the grading criteria and specific terms.
-- **Ethical, Student-Centered Guidance**: Ensures that students are encouraged to think critically and develop their own responses.
-- **Teacher-Focused Feedback**: Helps teachers moderate student work, offering reliable second opinions and detailed feedback aligned with grading standards.
-- **Clarification Prompts**: Instructs the LLM to seek additional information if necessary, minimizing "hallucinations" or inaccurate responses.
+At its core, Compass is driven by a commitment to **ethical, student-centered learning** and **supportive collaboration** for teachers.
+The framework encourages a culture of **independent exploration** by guiding students rather than providing direct answers.
+This approach is grounded in the belief that students can grow academically and personally when supported to think critically, reflect, and refine their understanding with gentle, well-structured guidance.

+For teachers, Compass provides a foundation for objective, standards-based feedback, aiming to make assessment transparent, supportive, and focused on continuous improvement.

 ---

+## Breaking Down the Problem

+Compass tackles the challenge of creating effective LLM-based educational support by dividing it into key components:

+### 1. General Educational ChatGPT

+   This component serves as the **base educational guide** within Compass, responsible for general responses that align with best practices in student interaction, ethics, and communication.
+It includes:
+   - Tone and interaction guidance to ensure student-centered support.
+   - Ethical guidelines to prevent the LLM from generating inaccurate or misleading information.
+   - Role-specific behavior based on whether the user is a student or a teacher.

+### 2. Assessment-Specific Instructions

+   This section of Compass provides **targeted assistance** for each NCEA Achievement Standard.
+By adapting the framework to specific standards, it allows the LLM to offer more focused guidance that:
+   - Aligns closely with assessment criteria and achievement levels.
+   - Fosters skills and insights specific to the subject matter and assessment type.
+   - Helps students understand expectations and reach new proficiency levels.

+### 3. Assessment Clarifications (Fine-Tuning)

+   Compass also includes **fine-tuned clarification prompts** to refine grading support and provide nuanced feedback, helping students progress to higher achievement levels (Not Achieved, Achieved, Merit, Excellence).
+These prompts:
+   - Highlight criteria for each grading level.
+   - Offer specific guidance on areas for improvement.
+   - Enable teachers to moderate and adjust feedback to meet standards requirements.

+---

 ## Using Compass

-1. **Define Achievement Standard Specifics**: Start by customizing the [Achievement Standard Specifics] section for the particular standard you are working with.
+1. **Define Achievement Standards**: Customize [Assessment-Specific Instructions] for the target standard.
-2. **Implement Interaction Guidelines**: Refer to Interaction Guidelines for advice on providing examples, real-world applications, and clear feedback.
+2. **Apply Interaction Guidelines**: Use guidelines to include practical examples and effective feedback.
-3. **Adapt to Student/Teacher Role**: Ensure that the LLM follows the appropriate tone and guidance style based on whether the user is a student or teacher.
+3. **Adapt to User Role**: Adjust tone and response style based on whether interacting with a student or teacher.

 ---

 ## Example Applications

-Compass can be applied to help students in various subjects and assessments, offering a supportive framework that promotes understanding and skill development.
-Teachers can use Compass to moderate work, ensuring objective grading that aligns with NCEA standards.
+Compass can assist in subjects and assessments across the curriculum, providing a supportive framework for understanding and skill development.
+Teachers can also leverage Compass to ensure objective, standards-based feedback.

 ---

 ## Contributions and Feedback

-This repository is a starting point.
-Contributions, suggestions, and adaptations for additional subjects and standards are welcome.
+Compass is an open-source project.
+Contributions, suggestions, and adaptations for additional standards and subjects are welcome.

 For feedback or inquiries, please reach out to the project maintainer.